melissa135/mlp_stock/README.md

 # mlp_stock
 Stock price prediction using ensemble MLP in PyTorch.

-Predict the index changes by the fluctuation of index and volume in the last 5 days Train data is the daily CISSM (Compositional Index of Shenzhen Stock Market) from 2005/01 to 2015/06, the test data is from 2015/07 to 2017/05.
+Predict the index changes by the fluctuation of index and volume in the last 5 days.
+Train data is the daily CISSM (Compositional Index of Shenzhen Stock Market) from 2005/01 to 2015/06, the test data is from 2015/07 to 2017/05.

 ## Requirements